upadhyaymeet/react-food/README.md

 - useState hook is used to change in UI.
 - onClick method used on top rated restaurant Button

+**External World**

+- swiggy live api use to fetch data.
+- download extension of cros to bypass security.
+- use useEffect to load a fetchData function for fetching data.
+- update the list with update data with complex api.

 ## What i learn?

 **Basic of React**